marzelwidmer/blog-personal-hugo-site/content/posts/2020-10-04-hazelcast-k8s.md

 </dependency>
 ```

-Let's implement a real `foo` service with a super `Jack Norris` API for the moment.
+Let's implement a real `foo` service with a super `Chuck Norris` API for the moment.
 The API will take a string on `/api/[key]` eg. `/api/foo` this will create a `UUID` and will put it in the cache and give it back as response.
-The second call with the same key `foo` will gibve the same `UUID` if a cache hit.
+The second call with the same key `foo` will give the same `UUID` on cache hit.

 1. Let's enable the caching
    ```@EnableCaching```